Dendrimer-assisted controlled growth of carbon nanotubes for enhanced thermal interface conductance

 Date of this Version8-29-2007

 Birck Nanotechnology Center, School of Mechanical Engineering, Schools of Materials Engineering and Electrical and Computer Engineering, Purdue University

 This document has been peer-reviewed.

 Multi-walled carbon nanotubes (MWCNTs) with systematically varied diameter distributions and defect densities were reproducibly grown from a modified catalyst structure templated in an amine-terminated fourth-generation poly(amidoamine) (PAMAM) dendrimer by microwave plasma-enhanced chemical vapor deposition.
 Thermal interface resistances of the vertically oriented MWCNT arrays as determined by a photoacoustic technique reveal a strong correlation with the quality as assessed by Raman spectroscopy.
-This study contributes not only to the development of an active catalyst via a wet chemical route for structure-controlled MWCNT growth, but also to the development of efficient and low-cost MWCNT-based thermal interface materials with thermal interface resistances 10 mm2 KW?1.
+This study contributes not only to the development of an active catalyst via a wet chemical route for structure-controlled MWCNT growth, but also to the development of efficient and low-cost MWCNT-based thermal interface materials with thermal interface resistances.